department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 </li>
 </ol>

-## Should I ever contact a national cemetery directly?
+## Would I ever need to contact a national cemetery directly?

 Yes, you should contact a [national cemetery](/find-locations/) directly in these cases.
 To: